 Call your dental prosthetist immediately.
 Normally, dentures can be repaired quickly, often on the same day.
 Never attempt to repair dentures yourself.
 At Denture Health Care, we carry out professional denture repairs.

 Daily cleaning with a non-abrasive cleaner and a soft bristled brush will help to minimise the build-up of plaque and stains on your dentures.
 Abrasives in toothpaste can cause microscopic scratches that allow bacteria and stains to attach to the denture more readily.
 Your dental prosthetist can also clean your dentures in an ultra-sonic cleaner and restore your dentures to their original as new state.

-This depends on your situation and should be discussed with your dental prosthetist..
+This depends on your situation and should be discussed with your dental prosthetist.

 Your dental prosthetist will advise you on how often you should have your dentures checked.
 This is important for your general oral health, and to monitor any changes with the fit of your dentures or health of your gums.
 Physical challenges with the supporting bone in your mouth, use of certain medications or weight loss, can all affect the fit of your dentures.

 A denture is a removable replacement for missing teeth.
 Complete dentures replace all the teeth, while partial dentures fill the spaces made by missing teeth, restoring function and preventing other teeth from changing position.
 Learn more about our dentures and explore the range of denture options we provide our patients at Denture Health Care.